aurelia-v-grid/vGridDocs/chap02/v-footer-height.md

 # v-footer-height

-Sets the height of the header, default = 25px
+Sets the height of the footer, default = 25px

 ```v-footer-height="50"```